2019 Proposals due December 14, 2018

 - Proposed Work

-Additionally, a budget identifying significant needs by category must be completed on the 2018 Application Cover Page.
-A brief résumé of key participants, especially the faculty collaborator and the local program manager, should also be attached.
+Additionally, a budget identifying significant needs by category must be completed on the 2019 Application Cover Page.
+A brief résumé of key personnel, especially the UW CALS faculty or staff member serving as PI and the local program manager, should also be attached.

 Please direct all inquiries to Michell Sass, (608) 265-9534 or firstname.lastname@example.org.